MicrosoftEdge/MSEdgeExplainers/Shortcuts/security-privacy.md

 Yes.
 This integrates into the OS's Shortcuts menu/Jumplist.
 Any correctly formatted shortcuts' name and icon will show up in the Jumplist.
 Clicking on the link navigates to the target page.

-### 2.12 What temporary identifiers might this this specification create or expose to the web?
+### 2.12 What temporary identifiers might this specification create or expose to the web?

 None.